Are Differences in Sexual Desire Creating Problems in Your Relationship?

 Tips If You’re Not Feeling Interested in Sex:

-Often when sex becomes an issue in a relationship, the person with the lower desire level can find themselves avoiding general intimacy as well, as they may fear that participating or initiating cuddling or kissing will indicate “let’s have sex!” to their partner.
+Often when sex becomes an issue in a relationship, the person with the lower sex drive in the relationship can find themselves avoiding general intimacy as well, as they may fear that participating or initiating cuddling or kissing will indicate “let’s have sex!” to their partner.

 This may create a vicious circle in that you avoid non-sexual affection to avoid sex, but by avoiding affection, you also create more distance between you and your partner, causing even less desire to be intimate.